httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 While the request content is being received, the server MAY send multiple interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.

 Where a response requires a `Location` header field to be included, all interim and final response messages for the same request MUST contain an identical `Location` value.
-Clients SHOULD verify the `Location` value does not change between response messages.
+However, final responses including the `Upload-Complete: ?1` header field are exempt from this requirement because they are the result of processing the transferred representation and the `Location` value does not necessarily represent the upload location.
+Where the `Location` value is expected to be identical across multiple messages, clients SHOULD verify this.
+If verification fails, clients SHOULD abort the current request and cancel the upload ({{upload-cancellation}}).

 If the server does not receive the entire request content, for example because of canceled requests or dropped connections, it SHOULD append as much of the request content as possible to the upload resource.
 The upload resource MUST NOT be considered complete then.